Mary Jo Collins

 What is Market Value?

-Market value of a property is an estimate of the price that if would sell for on the open market on January First of the year of assessment.
-This is sometimes referred to as the “arms length transaction” or “willing buyer/willing seller” concept.
+Market value of a property is an estimate of the price that it would sell for on the open market on January 1st of the year of assessment.
+This is often referred to as the “arm’s length transaction” or “willing buyer/willing seller” concept.